Care UK: History

 The company was formed as Anglia Secure Homes in 1982, becoming Care UK plc in 1994.
 In 1997, the company acquired Care Solutions Limited, a provider of residential services for people with learning disabilities responsible for 59 homes in Newcastle, Bradford, Staffordshire and Guildford.
 In 1998, it took on a further seven care homes in Hampshire and the South Coast with the acquisition of The Care Partnership.

-Care UK delisted from the stock exchange in 2010 following a management buyout, via a £281m acquisition by private equity firm Bridgepoint, Since 2010 its major shareholder has been Bridgepoint Capital.
+Care UK delisted from the stock exchange in 2010 following a management buyout, via a £281m acquisition by private equity firm Bridgepoint; since 2010 its major shareholder has been Bridgepoint Capital.

 Care UK was selected by Suffolk County Council in October 2012 to fulfill its long-term vision for older people's care in the Suffolk region.
 The £60 million project saw the building of 10 brand new care homes and daycare centres to meet the demand for care in Suffolk.

 It bought Harmoni in 2012 from ECI Partners for about £50 million.

 In January 2014 it was announced that Philippa Slinger, the former chief executive of the troubled Heatherwood and Wexham Park Hospitals NHS Foundation Trust was to join Care UK.

 After the Health and Social Care Act 2012 came into force in April 2013, by November 2014 Care UK had won three contracts worth £104m.

 In 2015 Care UK sells three of its divisions.
 The home care service is sold to Mears Group in June and earlier in the year the learning disability services are transferred to Lifeways and the mental health services are transferred to Partnerships in Care.
 This allowed the organisation to focus on the care side of the business.

 Following the death of a vulnerable inmate at HM Prison Chelmsford in January 2017 and criticism by the Prison ombudsman, Care UK announced it would end its healthcare contract there as the level of resource the prison service made available was insufficient.

 Care UK launched the Wishing Tree initiative in 2017.
 Every Care UK home has a wishing tree where residents can hang a wish - big or small.
 The care team and their family will then go above and beyond to grant it.
 So far many wishes have been granted, from visiting penguins to plane rides, football stadium visits and even a trip to the Vatican.

 In March 2019 the residential care and healthcare sides of Care UK split.
-The healthcare arm of the business became Practice Plus Group, while Care UK remained focused on providing quality residential care services for older people across the UK.
+The healthcare arm of the business became Practice Plus Group, while Care UK remained focused on providing residential care services for older people across the UK.

 In September 2021 Care UK won ‘Best Large Care Home group’ at the Care Home Awards.

 In July 2021 Care UK announced it would be taking over the leadership and management of 26 homes from Sunrise Senior Living UK and Gracewell Healthcare.